 Frequently Asked Questions

-- It is not recommended to order imaging for low back pain unless red flags are present;
+- Imaging is not recommended for uncomplicated headache unless red flags are present;

-- It is not recommended to order CT head scans in adults and children who have suffered minor head injuries unless positive for a head injury clinical decision rule;
+- CT head scans are not recommended in adults and children who have suffered minor head injuries unless positive for a head injury clinical decision rule;

-- It is not recommended to order imaging for uncomplicated headache unless red flags are present;
+- Imaging is not recommended for low back pain unless red flags are present; and

-- It is not recommended to order MRIs of hip or knee joints in patients with co-existent pain and osteoarthritis unless red flags are present; and
+- MRIs of hip or knee joints are not recommended in patients with co-existent pain and moderate to severe osteoarthritis unless red flags are present.

-Evidence indicates that between 10% and 20% of medical imaging studies are unnecessary or inappropriate.
+Evidence indicates that up to 24% of medical imaging studies are unnecessary or inappropriate.
 The Emergency Department (ED) and Primary Care settings provide a unique opportunity to connect with people who have questions or concerns on when to image and when to not image.